Appdynamics/SQLMonitor/README.md

 SQL Monitoring Extension
 ====================================

-## Use Case ##
+## Use Case
 This extension can be used to query an ANSI SQL compliant database and the resulting values can be used as metrics on AppDynamics.
 The connection to the database is established through a JDBC connect and you will have to use a "connector" JDBC driver jar file in order to have the extension connect and query the database.

 The metrics reported by the extension can be modified as per the user's requirements.
  This extension can be used to query and pull metrics from any SQL based database.

-### Prerequisites ###
+## Prerequisites
-1. This extension requires a AppDynamics Java Machine Agent installed and running.
-2. This extension requires that the user provide their own Jar file in order to connect to the Database.
+This extension requires that the user provide their own Jar file in order to connect to the Database.

+In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
+For more details on downloading these products, please visit [download.appdynamics.com](https://download.appdynamics.com/).

+This is very essential in order to establish a connection with the Database to get the metrics.
+The extension needs to be able to connect to the database in order to collect and send metrics.
+To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

-## Installation ##
+## Installation

 1. To build from the source, run "mvn clean install" and find the SQLMonitor.zip file in the "target" folder.
    You can also download the SQLMonitor.zip from [AppDynamics Exchange][].
 2. Unzip as "SQLMonitor" and copy the **"SQLMonitor"** directory to `<MACHINE_AGENT_HOME>/monitors`.

+**Note:** Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
+Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.

+## Configuration ##

+### JDBC JAR

 **Note:** You will need to provide your own **JDBC** driver for the database you want to connect to.
 Put the driver JAR file in the same directory and add it to the classpath element in the monitor.xml file.!

-### Example ###
 ```
 <java-task>
     <!-- Use regular classpath foo.jar;bar.jar -->